Hamza Younés: Club career

 In August 2011, a few hours before the transfer deadline, Younés was brought to Étoile du Sahel, in an attempt to replace Ahmed Akaïchi.
 He later signed a three-year contract with the team.
 On 14 November 2011, Younés left Étoile.

 In February 2012, after Younés' unsuccessful transfer to Astra Giurgiu because of contractual misunderstandings, he scored a move to fellow Liga 1 team Petrolul Ploieşti.
 He made an immediate impact with the team, scoring 12 times in his first six months with the "Yellow Wolves".
 In the 2012–13 Liga 1 season he played 28 games and scored 13 goals, he also won the Romanian Cup playing in 4 games.

 On 28 January 2014, Younés signed with Bulgarian club Botev Plovdiv on a three-year deal for an undisclosed fee.
 On his debut that took place on 23 February, he scored twice in the 2–2 draw with Ludogorets Razgrad, putting in a MOTM performance and was subsequently recognized as the best performer of the round.

 In August 2014, Younés put pen to paper on a contract with Ludogorets Razgrad.
 He scored his first goal for the club in the 3–1 win over his former club, Botev Plovdiv, in the Bulgarian Supercup final.
 Younés made his debut in UEFA Champions League group stages in the 2–1 loss to Liverpool, providing an assist for Daniel Abalo's equalizer.

 He joined Persian Gulf Pro League club Tractor SC in summer of 2015.
 On 30 July 2015, Younés made his debut for Tractor SC against Naft Tehran.
 He scored his first goal on 20 September 2015 in a 1–0 Hazfi Cup victory against Saba Qom.

-On 4 July 2016, Younés signed with Greek Superleague club Xanthi on a year deal for an undisclosed fee.
+On 4 July 2016, Younés signed with Super League Greece club Xanthi on a year deal for an undisclosed fee.
 He finished the season as the second top scorer of the league after the Swedish striker Marcus Berg.